lifsys/intelisys/README.md

 ## About Lifsys, Inc

-Lifsys, Inc is an AI company dedicated to developing solutions for the future.
-For more information, visit [www.lifsys.com](https://www.lifsys.com).
+Lifsys, Inc is an innovative AI company dedicated to developing cutting-edge solutions for the future.
+Visit [www.lifsys.com](https://www.lifsys.com) to learn more about our mission and projects.